• Home

 More importantly, Delta is not just paying for the cost of food: it losing quite a bit of potential ancillary revenue from buy-on-board (BOB) sales.
 Delta’s BOB program has been generally well received and represents a source of income that contributed to its approximately $3.8BN in additional revenue collected in 2015.

 Next, how will Delta advertise this?
 Certainly on its website this can be highlighted, but how about with online travel agencies and other booking sources?
-Will passengers really read the fine print and be able to distinguish between and ?
+Will passengers really read the fine print and be able to distinguish between Unknown and Unknown-1 ?

 Catching Up vs. Trendsetting